Songonge/Data-Analytics-Projects/All Projects/Sales Analysis/Sales Analysis Report.md

 The following insights were derived from the data analysis:
 *	The top five products by sales count were the iPhone, 27in 4K Gaming Monitor, Google Phone, MacBook Pro Laptop, and ThinkPad Laptop.
 *	The top five best-selling products were  AAA Batteries (4-pack), AA Batteries (4-pack), USB-C Charging Cable, Lightning Charging Cable, and Wired Headphones.
-*	The day of most sales was Tuesday and the one of minimum sales was Thursday.
+*	The day of most sales was Tuesday and the minimum sales was on Thursday.
 *	 December was the month with major sales.
 On the contrary, January was the month with lower sales followed by February.
 *	The top five cities with the most sales were Los Angeles, San Francisco, Atlanta, New York City, and Boston.